 We all try harder when there’s a prize at stake, no matter how small.
-The desire to win is in all of us to a greater or lesser extent and even those who wouldn’t be described as ‘competitive’ still enjoy playing.
+The desire to win is in all of us to a greater or lesser extent, and even those who wouldn’t be described as ‘competitive’ still enjoy playing.
+Here, we look at the potential benefits of adding a bit of friendly competition within your team.

 In business, sales teams have included competitive measurement and reward to drive productivity for generations with such great effect that very few sales roles exist that don’t have some form of prize built into the remuneration package.
 So it’s strange that other departments haven’t created their own ways to combine play with productive working.